groundh0g/FannyPack/index.md

 to work with a team.
 If you think emailing ZIP files is clunky (I certainly do), then there's a new option coming your way soon!

-If you're already using one of the popular cloud storage providers, you can tell FannyPack to reference assets as file links rather than embedding those resources in the project files.
+You're probably already using one of the many popular cloud storage providers.
+If so, you can tell FannyPack to reference assets as file links rather than embedding those resources in the project files.
 That makes the project files smaller, and it makes it easier to edit an asset without having to remove it from the project and add it back.

 <p><div class="btn-toolbar" style="margin-left:20px;">
     <div class="btn-group">